ZilongJas/IT-Homelabs/Linux/Setting-up-disk-partitions.md

 # Setting Up Disk Partitions in Linux

 ## Objective
-This document outlines the process of adding, formatting, and mounting a new virtual disk in Linux systems, demonstrating proficiency in system configuration and disk management.
+This document outlines the process of adding, formatting, and mounting a new virtual disk in Linux systems.

 ---